Vehicle crime accounts for around a quarter of all recorded crime in the UK, which makes it an important issue that requires addressing.

 At a minimum, you should fit something highly visible, like a steering wheel lock, to stave off the opportunist thief, but back this up with a good quality alarm/immobiliser system.
 If this was fitted on its own, an opportunist may well fancy his chances, but you will find yourself with the hassle of replacing a window or lock.
 If you have a keyless entry system on your car, you are particularly vulnerable to the tech-savvy criminal and you should consider an OBD blocker as well.

-Below are my top security methods and tips for ensuring your car is fitted with the most efficient, and appropriate, security device for your vehicle.
+Below are our top security methods and tips for ensuring your car is fitted with the most efficient, and appropriate, security device for your vehicle.

 Similarly to an alarm, having an immobiliser may also reduce the cost of your car insurance, since it automatically renders your vehicle more secure.
 Simply put, an electronic immobiliser is a security device which prevents a car from being started without using the correct digital key.